justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/typography/overview.md

     caption: "The example above shows how a $heading-L looks on a narrow screen."
 } %}

-<b>Only our Heading and Subheading typographic styles are responsive.</b> Our body styles share the same values regardless of the size of the screen they’re being displayed in.
+**Only our Heading and Subheading typographic styles are responsive.** Our body styles share the same values regardless of the size of the screen they’re being displayed in.

 {% notification {
     type: "information",